-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 The purely symbolic role of the president and the lack of an upper house in parliament compound the problem.

-The country has an ombudsman, but its "requests for information are frequently not complied with", which the report called "worrying" and "inadmissible".
+Malta has an ombudsman, but its "requests for information are frequently not complied with", which Monday's text called "worrying" and "inadmissible".

 The Venice Commission's reports are non-binding, but its previous ones on Hungary and Poland underpinned EU decisions to start sanctions procedures there over abuse of rule of law.